gomezbl/blueentities/README.md

 ```

 Yeap!!!, cool, right?

-Node module to be published at GitHub in a few weeks.

 This is not a fully ORM solution based on Redis, but a module that allows to simplify using Redis repository entities as plain tables for high availability projects with real time performance needs.